 Employers are equally finding that collaborative efforts are maximised through implementing the appropriate technology, alongside the spontaneous interactions that can only be fostered by the water-cooler.
 Man is not machine, and the human-side of work has proven irreplaceable.
 Hybrid models therefore synergise this connection between the smart office and the social office.

 The implications of this on businesses are also economical.
 Many residents find that by employing more malleable and distributed models, they are able to reduce space waste by changing size, shape and location, thereby keeping their overheads lower.
 The challenges of scaling including the associated bureaucracy become far more manageable, with everything kept under one flexible monthly rolling package.

 If what goes up, must come down, then going horizontal could be the most sustainable way to propel ourselves into the future, more laterally.
 Moving in a different direction by employing horizontal management is about working collaboratively across organisation boundaries.
 There are no hard and fast rules to this change, and it is as much an art as a science.

 Horizontal models of work enable industry cross-collaboration, the lack of which is one of the biggest barriers to advancement to date.
 With a historical focus on increasing levels of vertical ascension and specialisation, signalling once again needs to direct its focus to allowing expert knowledge to cross-communicate and corroborate its findings.

-After all, self-organisation is part of human nature.
-Although considered relatively novel, many of the shifts taking place in the move towards the new normal still feel familiar, as we adjust these natural ways of being to the world of work.
-These are practices that have gotten a little lost in the organisational culture and structures that we have created for ourselves, but they are practices that we can rekindle and grow, while we continue to do better business.
+Self-organisation is part of human nature.
+Although considered relatively novel, many of the shifts taking place in the move towards the new normal still feel familiar.
+These are innate practices that have ironically been eroded by traditional organisational structures and cultures, but they are practices that are rekindling and growing in the continuous evolution towards doing better business.